 Domain 9: Capabilities in research and scholarship

-Simply put, the CiPs and GPCs are the constituent parts of the role of a consultant in Urology.
-Each part is as important as the next, and doctors are required to be capable in all parts of the role in order to be able to practice independently.
+Simply put, the CiPs and GPCs are the constituent parts of the role of a consultant neurosurgeon.
+Each part is as important as the next and doctors are required to be capable in all parts of the role in order to be able to practice independently.
 In order to complete training and be recommended to the GMC for certification and entry to the specialist register, the doctor must demonstrate that they are capable of unsupervised practice in all CiPs and GPCs.
-For example, managing the unselected emergency take (CiP 2) requires the integration of knowledge, clinical and diagnostic skills, and technical skills described in the syllabus as well as communication and interpersonal skills, time management skills and many other generic skills described in the GPCs in order to be delivered safely, professionally and effectively.
+For example, managing an unselected emergency take (CiP 2) requires the integration of knowledge, clinical and diagnostic skills, and technical skills described in the syllabus as well as communication and interpersonal skills, time management skills and many other generic skills described in the GPCs in order to be delivered safely, professionally and effectively.
 This will be assessed using the Multiple Consultant Report (MCR) as described below.
 The full content of the five CiPs can be found in appendix 1.

-Figure 2 - The interrelationship of GPCs, the syllabus, the CiPs and their descriptors to the role of a consultant surgeon.
-Items from the syllabus are combined with items taken from the GPC framework to form the small tasks which are the CiP descriptors.
-When the small tasks of the descriptors are integrated, they comprise the constituent parts of the role of a consultant surgeon (the CiPs).
+Figure 2 - The interrelationship of the GPCs, the syllabus, the CiPs and their descriptors to the role of a consultant surgeon.
+Items from the syllabus are combined with items taken from the GPC Framework to form the small tasks that are the CiP descriptors.
+When the small tasks of the descriptors are integrated they comprise the constituent parts of the role of a consultant surgeon (the CiPs).
 When the CiPs are taken together, along with the GPCs, the role of a consultant surgeon (the overall outcome of the curriculum), is described.
 Each of these CiPs will be developed through training until the level required of a day-one consultant is reached.
-Assessment in an outcomes-based curriculum through the MCR) examines the trainee from the perspective of the outcome (a consultant surgeon), and compares performance in each CiP and in the GPCs to that level.
+Assessment in an outcomes-based curriculum through the MCR examines the trainee from the perspective of the outcome (a consultant surgeon), and compares performance in each CiP and in the GPCs to that level.
 If the outcome level is not reached, then targeted feedback and development plans can be made with reference to the CiP descriptors and beyond to the syllabus items and GPC items that combine to form the descriptors.

 3.3 Descriptors for CiPs